 Teenagers need their sleep, so let them have it.
 Plan your itinerary so that they get downtime and get to sleep in.
 And while they sleep in, head out for a walk and some me-time.
 Book a yoga class or go for a run.
 Or better yet, sleep in yourself.

-Sometimes, an early activity cannot be avoided, but definitely, early days should be minimized.
+Sometimes, an early activity cannot be avoided, but early days should definitely be minimized.
 And they will like you better, I promise.

 8) Culture.